provenancetech/pti-docs/guide/readme/master/Webhooks/webhook-definitions.md

 }
 ```

-The `CLIENT_ID` value will be set to the Client ID provided to you during [onboarding](fiant-onboarding)
+The `CLIENT_ID` value will be set to the Client ID provided to you during Onboarding

-The `USER_ID` corresponds to the user for which we are providing the status udate.
+The `USER_ID` corresponds to the user for which we are providing the status update.

 Here is the meaning of the possible statuses: